Kiog-Aser/YT-Focus/README.md

 # YT-Focus
 A better way to watch youtube.
 No ads, no tracking and no distractions.
 Pure focus and education (or entertainment).

-A fork of [https://gitlab.com/christosangel/magic-tape/-/tree/main?ref_type=heads]['Magic Tape'] by Christos Angelopoulos
+A fork of ['Magic Tape'](https://gitlab.com/christosangel/magic-tape/-/tree/main?ref_type=heads) by Christos Angelopoulos

 With magic-tape, through the __main menu__, the user can